 - You may feel guilty.
 Guilt comes from a mistaken belief that you could have prevented the suicide.
 While you may feel responsible for your friend, ultimately, you are not.
 Try to focus your energy on what you can do for yourself to recover and heal.

 - You may feel isolated.
 Suicide isn’t well understood and people may have a hard time talking about it.
 Others may not understand what you’re going through.
 Seek support from people you trust.
-If you can’t find support from friends or family, seek help from a chaplain or psychological health coordinator in your state or your CO.
+If you can’t find support from friends or family, seek help from a chaplain, CO, or professional who understands what you’re going through.

 - You may move backwards.
 The path to healing isn’t a straight line.
 There may be days when you feel better or worse.
 This is natural.
 Coping with your loss will get easier over time even if it doesn’t feel that way right now.